BramDC3/Technology-Salesman-Toolkit-iOS/README.md

 ## Technology

 Technology Salesman Toolkit is a native iOS application that supports iPhones and iPads with iOS 9 or higher.
 It was created in Xcode 10.1 with Swift 4.2.1.
 The architecture used to create TEST is MVC.
 The app uses a Firebase backend and it uses a local Realm database for caching.
+Most of my Swift knowledge comes from the book 'App Development with Swift'.

 ## Testaccount